 Aging and Generational Processes

-Increasing longevity and lower and later fertility are reshaping individual life-course trajectories as well as aggregate population composition around the world.
+Increasing longevity and lower and later fertility are reshaping individual life-course trajectories, as well as aggregate population composition around the world.
 What stages of the life course will lengthen or shorten as years are added to the human lifespan?
-To what extent will people spend a larger or smaller fraction of their life in roles such as parents, grandparents, spouses, or children?
+To what extent will people spend a larger or a smaller fraction of their life in roles such as being a parent, a grandparent, a spouse, or a child?
 What is the likelihood that parents will bereave their adult children?
 More broadly, how do demographic forces affect family change?
 How do societies respond to demographic pressure and technological change?
 And how will the system of intergenerational transfers of resources be affected?
 These are some of the questions we address, using a combination of formal demographic methods, simulations, genealogies, register data, and social media data.

 Longevity and Kin Availability

 We develop new methods to estimate and forecast demographic change across countries and over time, with a specific focus on longevity, inequalities in the length of life and in the experience of offspring mortality, and the availability of kinship resources.
 We want to predict how long we will live, how long our family members will live, and how that lifespan differs based on our individual characteristics and the features of our immediate and extended family.

 We study generational resource sharing in the form of both financial and non-monetary (informal care time) transfers.
 A major goal is to assess the impact of transfers on health, well-being, and survival, and to look at the consequences of global demographic change on patterns of transfers between generations and genders.
 At the individual level, we link our longevity, the quality of our life, and our overall well-being to the system of transfers that are embedded in our societies.
 At an aggregate level, we assess the implications of demographic change for transfers and for our economies.